 <meta http-equiv="content-language" content="zh-Hans, en">

-For the next 8 weeks I continued to see occasional checks from Baidu IPs (perhaps to find out how often my site changes), but my Chinese homepage still failed to appear in their search results.
-It's likely that Baidu update some parts of their index more frequently than others and have given me a low priority, but I'm surprised they're taking this long.
+For the next 4 months I continued to see occasional checks from Baidu IPs (perhaps to find out how often my site changes), but my Chinese homepage still failed to appear in their search results.
+It's likely that Baidu update some parts of their index more frequently than others and have given me a low priority, but I was surprised they were taking this long.
 They did list my Chinese-English page saying Xu Zhimo's poem is not about Lin Huiyin (although giving no results for that URL in a link search), but they did not list the Chinese version of the poem page itself.
 It can't be that they de-list Chinese versions of foreign-hosted pages that also have English versions listed in their link hreflang markup, as that wouldn't explain why they did list my Chinese Gradint page which has the same thing.
+It wasn't making much sense.

-It's not making much sense.
-I'll update these notes if I notice any further developments.
+I'll update this page when I notice further developments.